News flashes & acid flashes

 We had a reunion of the Blue Fairyland Nursery School on July 19.
 Learn more.

-Ed Palm has written a column for the Kitsap (Washington) Sun about me and the all-volunteer military.
+Michael Gates has written a column for the Yukon News about RobertW.
+Service and me.

 The UCSF School of Nursing is planning to archive my Tribute to Florence Nightingale website so that its information will be saved for posterity.
 But the site will still be available in its current location.